moby/moby/docs/reference/api/docker_remote_api.md

 [Docker Remote API v1.22](docker_remote_api_v1.22.md) documentation

 * `GET /containers/json` supports filter `isolation` on Windows.
+* `GET /info` Now returns `Architecture` and `OSType` fields, providing information about the host architecture and operating system type that the daemon runs on.
 * `GET /networks/(name)` now returns a `Name` field for each container attached to the network.

 ### v1.21 API changes